vipul-kotkar/Design-of-4X4-16-bit-SRAM-Memory-Array-CADENCE-VIRTUOSO-/README.md

 The project represents a practical deep-dive into full-custom analog/mixed-signal memory design and serves as a portfolio reference for SRAM cell sizing, stability analysis, transistor ratio optimisation, and peripheral circuit design in a production-grade EDA environment.

----

-## Acknowledgment

-I built this project independently to deepen my hands-on proficiency with full-custom SRAM design using the Cadence toolchain.
-Thanks to the open-source community and public GPDK 180nm documentation for making this kind of self-directed learning possible.
-Contributions, issues, and discussions are welcome.